Lambert's problem in orbital dynamics: a self--contained introduction: Statements and declarations

-All authors were partially funded by the U. S. National Science Foundation through the grant NSF-DMS-2137305.
-Lenox H. Baloglou thanks the generous support of the University of Arizona's RII-Sponsored Campuswide Undergraduate Student--Initiated Original Research Program.
+\textbf{Funding.} All authors were partially funded by the United States National Science Foundation through the grant NSF-DMS-2137305.
+Lenox Helene Baloglou is thankful for the generous support of the University of Arizona's RII-Sponsored Campuswide Undergraduate Student--Initiated Original Research Program.